rnelson0/puppetconf/2016/one/02_details.md

 # Troubleshooting

-* Collect logs.
+* Collect logs from the master and canaries.
-* Revert production to previous version (if applicable).
+* Revert your production environment to previous version (if applicable).
 * Analyze cause.
-* Refactor and remediate.
+* Refactor and remediate your code and data.
 * Try again.
+* Learn from failures and how to prevent them in the future - additional tests, better process, etc.